Korea Institute of Nuclear Safety

 KINS was established in February 1990, and supports the Nuclear Safety and Security Commission in technical aspects of nuclear safety regulation; "including safety reviews, inspections, education, and safety research, based on technical knowledge and accumulated regulatory experience."

 The current president of KINS is Sok Chul Kim.
 As of June 2016, KINS consists of two offices, eight divisions, and 44 departments/teams with 523 persons.

-In 2008, in collaboration with the IAEA, KINS established the International Nuclear Safety School, an initiative to promote nuclear safety training.
-The school is the IAEA's designated training center for the region.
+In 2008, in collaboration with the International Atomic Energy Agency (IAEA), KINS established the International Nuclear Safety School, an initiative intended to promote knowledge-sharing and professional training in the field of nuclear safety and nuclear security.